saros-project/saros/docs/documentation/getting-started.md

 - [#116](https://github.com/saros-project/saros/issues/116) - The position of local text selection is not updated correctly for closed files when text edits are received through Saros.
 - [#223](https://github.com/saros-project/saros/issues/223) - Deleting and then re-creating a file with the same name (or moving a file and then moving it back, etc.) causes the session to desynchronize irreparably, requiring a session restart.
 - [#683](https://github.com/saros-project/saros/issues/683) - Creating a file with an unknown file extension (or without a file extension) leads to a session desynchronization.
 Opening the file on the other side, choosing a file type, and then running the recovery might repair the session, but the state could also be irreparable, requiring a session restart.
-- [#684](https://github.com/saros-project/saros/issues/683) - Renaming the content root of the shared module leads to the content being deleted for all other participants.
 - [#698](https://github.com/saros-project/saros/issues/698) - Creating a submodule in a shared directory leads to a session desync.
 - [#699](https://github.com/saros-project/saros/issues/699) - Which resource are marked as excluded is not shared between participants.
 - [#707](https://github.com/saros-project/saros/issues/707) - Client line endings are overwritten with host line endings when starting a session.
+- [#711](https://github.com/saros-project/saros/issues/711) - Opening a non-text-editor for shared resources leads to user-visible error.
+- [#821](https://github.com/saros-project/saros/issues/821) - Changing XMPP accounts during a session freezes/blocks the IDE.
+- [#822](https://github.com/saros-project/saros/issues/822) - The state of the Saros view is not reset correctly when the the host is unexpectedly disconnected from the XMPP server.

 ### Report a Bug